Posts tagged iPad

-The Bible Study App also keeps up with the scripture passage you’re reading in the main window with sync scrolling.
+Bible+ also keeps up with the scripture passage you’re reading in the main window with sync scrolling.
 This means that as you move along in the Bible text, the NICOT/NICNT syncs to exactly where you are in your study.
 No more flipping pages back and forth.
 No more holding the commentary text open on your desk in one spot, reading through your Bible text, and having to go back and find your place in the commentary.
 You’ll save an enormous amount of time with this feature alone.

-Search & Look Up Feature
+2. Search & Look Up Feature

 Search the NICOT/NICNT for words or passages.
 Take “love” as an example.
 You can search the entire NICOT/NICNT series for where “love” is mentioned in the commentary series.
 You can also limit your search to the Old Testament, New Testament, biblical genre, or a specific book.

 One of my greatest frustrations in the hard copy world of biblical commentaries are the other biblical references within the commentary.
 With a hard copy, I have to open a different Bible and find each and every reference to read how the verse relates to what I am currently studying.
 This is time consuming, slows down my study momentum, and requires me to keep all of my study materials out and open, spread out over a large desk space.
 With Bible+, the scripture references are hyperlinked within the commentary text.
 All I have to do is tap the scripture reference to read it instantly.